trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 automatically writes the initial transaction log entries and registers the table in the metastore.
 As a result, any Databricks engine can write to the table::

-   CREATE TABLE example.default.new_table (id bigint, address varchar);
+   CREATE TABLE example.default.new_table (id BIGINT, address VARCHAR);

 The Delta Lake connector also supports creating tables using the :doc:`CREATE TABLE AS </sql/create-table-as>` syntax.